segmentio/segment-docs/src/getting-started/use-cases/guide.md

 ## Personalize communications and product experiences

-This goal is about creating tailored experiences for your customers across all touchpoints.
-By using customer data, you can create more relevant and engaging communications and product experiences, leading to increased satisfaction and loyalty.
+The **Personalize communications and product experiences** goal focuses on creating tailored experiences for your customers across all touchpoints.
+With this business goal, you can create more relevant and engaging communications and product experiences, leading to increased satisfaction and loyalty.

 Key considerations for this goal:
-- Do you want to improve your onboarding process with personalization?
+- Do you want to personalize your onboarding process?
-- Are you looking to increase customer engagement and repeat purchases?
+- Do youw want to increase customer engagement and repeat purchases?
 - Do you need to create targeted content for different user segments?
 - Are you trying to re-engage inactive customers?